garnaat/placebo/README.md

 Any binary files passed along with AWS services responses will be recorded as json lists of bytes and deserialized at a record replay.
-Any operation with an original file could be tested as it been executed with a real service call.
+Any operation with an original file could be tested as it's been executed with a real service call.

 Deprecation